 Gamblers are widely held to be the most superstitious of us all, and there are many different examples of this kind of faith with players and bettors alike.

 They take different forms, with some people getting attached to physical objects, others following specific routines, and still others sticking with particular numbers or colours.
-It doesn’t matter whether they are playing a Craps game at a glamorous land-based casino, or remotely enjoying the Wellington Cup via online betting, the rules for getting the attention of Lady Luck apply across the board.
+It doesn’t matter whether they are playing a Craps game at a glamorous land-based casino, or remotely enjoying the Wellington Cup via fantasy sports betting, the rules for getting the attention of Lady Luck apply across the board.

 The Lucky Colour Red